Dunwoody High School: Fine arts

 The DHS orchestra performs every spring at the Georgia Music Educators Association Festival, and every year receives the highest marks.
 In 2014 the orchestra received a Superior, the highest possible rating, from all judges.
 Also in 2014, the Dunwoody High School orchestra traveled to Austria for a week-long performance tour.

 In film

 Dunwoody High School was used as a filming location for the 2012 sports drama Trouble with the Curve.
 For the filming, the dugouts were temporarily repainted from the school colors of red, white, and blue, to gold and black.

 Athletics

 The cross country team finished 16th at state, sixth at region and county for the fall 2006 season, and fifth at county in 2005.

 The cross country team finished seventh in 2009 under the coaching of Mike Berry.

+The Girls Track Team has won the GHSA State Championships 3 times [2003, 2013 and 2019].
+Dunwoody presently houses the Georgia Girls All-Classification State Meet Record in the Shot Put [47'11"].
+This record was set by Janae Profit ['21] in her senior year.
+That year, she went on to win The Gatorade Player of the Year Award for Girls Track.
+This was the first time that the award was given to a thrower.